Foreign Languages for Kids Spanish

 Parents can choose settings that display the written content in either English with some words in Spanish (gradually increasing the number of Spanish words) or completely in Spanish.

-Much additional vocabulary is introduced in these lessons, so the Cultural Adventures are an important component.
+Much additional vocabulary is introduced in the Cultural Adventure lessons, so they are an important component.

 Printable Resources, Cards, and Games